Amruth22/Multi-Task-LLM-API/mcq-questions.md

-# MCQ Questions - Enterprise AI Governance and Compliance
+# MCQ Questions - Multi-Task AI Systems and API Design

 ## Instructions
 Choose the best answer for each question.
 Each question has only one correct answer.